DockStudios/jmon/docs/step_reference.md

 Directive for waiting for page readiness.

 Supported wait states:
- * `present` - Wait for element to be present on page
  * `visible` - Wait for element to be visible on screen
  * `clickable` - Wait for element to be clickable